jessicareemeyer/rpi_fishCam/README.md

 The set up was quite boyant so I build platforms out of ABS and PVS pipes and fittings that I filled with pea gravel.

 ---

+### Questions?

+If you're building a camera like the one detailed here and have questions you can contact me here: jessica.reemeyer [[at]] mail.mcgill.ca

 ## Other resources